 2. Pitcairn Settlers lists an additional Tahitian woman known as Sully, as the wife of Matthew Quintal and the mother of Matthew Jr., John, Arthur, Sarah and Jane Quintal.
-Another source as well as the Pitcairn resident who got DNA tested claim that there were only 6 Tahitian woman of whom they descend from.
-There was no mention of Sully, although Tevarua is listed as being married to Matthew Quintal and the parents of Matthew Jr., John, Arthur, Sarah and Jane Quintal.
+Another source, as well as the Pitcairn resident who got DNA tested, claims that there were only 6 Tahitian women of whom they descend from.
+There was no mention of Sully, although Tevarua is listed as being married to Matthew Quintal and the parents of Matthew Jr., John, Arthur, Sarah, and Jane Quintal.

 3. Historical Population of Pitcairn.